adiva2311/blog_api/README.md

 # Blog Post RESTful API

-A simple RESTful API for managing blog posts using Node.js, Express, Sequelize, and a SQL database.
+A simple RESTful API for managing blog posts using Node.js, Express, Sequelize, and PostgreSQL.

 ## Features